ibbatta/vuejs-socketio/README.md

 ## __Installation__

 - Be sure to have a [Firebase](https://www.firebase.com/) account
+- Set up the Firebase auth with GitHub
 - Create an `.env` file and import your Firebase credentials _(like the example below)_
 ```javascript
 APIKEY=FIREBASE_API_KEY